tonyjurg/BHSaddons/README.md

 ## Adding the features

-By default, the additional features of the Nestle 1904 Text-Fabric dataset are not loaded.
+By default, the additional features of the BHSA Text-Fabric dataset are not loaded.
 To include them, use the `mod` option during invocation, as shown below:

 ```python
 # Load the BHSA app and data with additional parasha features